Threadlinee/FeD/README.md

 ---

-Let me know if you'd like a LICENSE file included, or if you want this turned into a GitHub release-ready project (with solution files, .csproj, etc.).
+Let me know if you want me to:
+- Generate a `.csproj` for GitHub upload
+- Add a logo/banner to the top of the README
+- Add a command-line argument version (no user input)
+Ready to roll this into your next tool too 👊